-This page offers you a selection of links to resources for Allied Health which include the books catalogue, a to z listing for journals and databases, websites and grey literature.
+This page offers you a selection of links to resources for Allied Health which include books, journals. databases, websites and grey literature.

 Books for Allied Health can be found on Floor 2 of the new Library Building beginning at shelf mark 610.

-A database is a platform for searching across various information resources such as journal articles, conference reports, books, book chapters
+A database is a platform for searching across various information resources such as journal articles, conference reports, books and book chapters.

 Key databases for Allied Health are:

 CINAHLComplete provides full text for more than 1,300 nursing & allied health journals indexed in CINAHL.

 Evidence-Based Healthcare, Nursing, Midwifery, Clinical Therapies, Medicine: full text of systematic reviews, summaries of journal articles.
 (IReL Resource).